edwinlock/edwinlock.com/research.md

 ---

 ## Research
-My doctoral research focuses on pricing and auctions, specifically providing complexity bounds and designing effective algorithms for determining viability of mechanisms in the dual settings of social welfare and revenue maximisation.
+My research focuses on pricing and auctions, specifically providing complexity bounds and designing effective algorithms for determining viability of mechanisms in the dual settings of social welfare and revenue maximisation.
 This stimulating and active area of research has an abundance of open problems and deep implications for the world outside of academia.

-My work on the Product-Mix Auction (PMA), a multi-unit, multi good auction initially proposed by [Paul Klemperer](http://www.paulklemperer.org) for the Bank of England to provide liquidity to financial institutions during the crisis of 2007-8, focuses on finding effective algorithms to solve the auction with respect to social welfare and revenue
+My work on the [Product-Mix Auction (PMA)](http://pma.nuff.ox.ac.uk), a multi-unit, multi good auction initially proposed by [Paul Klemperer](http://www.paulklemperer.org) for the Bank of England to provide liquidity to financial institutions during the crisis of 2007-8, focuses on finding effective algorithms to solve the auction with respect to social welfare and revenue